The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: The category determines

 \section{The category $\ct^b_c$ determines $\ct^c$}

-In Proposition~\ref{P29.9} we saw that, if $\ct$ is noetherian and weakly approximable, then the category $\ct^b_c$ \emph{together with its metric} determines $\ct^c$.
-We want to find a recipe to produce the metric just from the triangulated category $\ct^b_c$.
+In Proposition~\ref{P29.9} we saw that, if $\ct$ is coherent and weakly approximable, then the category $\ct^b_c$ \emph{together with its good metric} determines $\ct^c$.
+We want to find a recipe to produce the good metric just from the triangulated category $\ct^b_c$.

 \ntn{N1.-10} In this section it is quite easy to become confused by perpendiculars.
 The convention will be: if $P\subset\ct$ is any subset, then $P^\perp$ means the perpendicular of $P$ in $\ct$.
 If it so happens that $P\subset\ct^b_c\subset\ct$, our notation for the perpendicular of $P$ in $\ct^b_c$ will be $\ct^b_c\cap P^\perp$. \entn